Why Your Pace Slips and How to Fix It: Smart Strategies for Faster, Healthier Running

 4. Practical application – turning insight into self‑coaching

-1. Map your personal zones – Use a recent 5 km run to calculate your average heart‑rate and pace.
-Most platforms now let you set custom zones; aim for an easy zone where heart‑rate stays 10–15 bpm below your lactate threshold.
+1. Map your personal zones – Take a recent 5 km effort and figure out your heart rate and pace from it.
+You can now set custom zones on most apps; try to dial in an easy zone where your heart stays about 10–15 bpm under your lactate threshold.

 2. Plan a balanced week